Enrique Cáceres

-Enrique Patricio “Puños mayor” Cáceres Villafañe (/es/); born 20 March 1974) is an international football referee from Paraguay.
+Enrique Patricio Cáceres Villafañe (/es/).
+Born 20 March 1974) is an international football referee from Paraguay.
 He has been a FIFA listed referee since 2010 and has taken charge of a number of major matches in Copa Libertadores and Copa América.
 He refereed his first international match, a friendly between Cuba and Bolivia, in 2012 where he awarded four yellow cards and one red Cáceres has also refereed matches in FIFA Club World Cup and FIFA U-20 World Cup at the international level.
-During the international matches, he is assisted by countrymen Eduardo Cardozo and Juan Zorrilla.
+During international matches, he is assisted by countrymen Eduardo Cardozo and Juan Zorrilla.
 Cáceres regularly referees matches in the Paraguayan Primera División.
 He has refereed over 200 matches.

 First appointed to the FIFA Referees Commission in 2021, Cáceres remains a representative as of August 2024.
 He was appointed President of the CONMEBOL Referees Commission in 2022.
 Previously, he had been serving as the VAR Technical Manager for CONMEBOL.